steipete/steipete.com/_posts/2020-05-19-the-lgultrafine5k-kerneltask-and-me.md

 The 16-inch was marketed as ["thicker"](https://www.theverge.com/2019/11/18/20971297/macbook-pro-16-inch-battery-apple-thickness-teardown-ifixit) to fix the throttling, and it delivered!
 Everything is noticeable faster.
 It also fixed  my biggest issue with the whole MacBook Pro lineup so far, the dreaded kernel_task that eats up CPU like pac-man eats ghosts.

 In April, I stumbled on a stack exchange entry that seemed to explain what was going on all these years.
+[This caused waves and I even made it into some tech articles](https://www.trustedreviews.com/news/is-there-really-a-wrong-way-to-charge-a-macbook-pro-4026796).

 >high CPU usage by kernel_task is caused by high Thunderbolt Left Proximity temperature, which is caused by charging and having normal peripherals plugged in at the same time.

 I PLUGGED THE SCREEN INTO THE WRONG SIDE.
 YES.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">This finally explains what high kernel_task is, and why it happens.
-I spent so much time on it; wrote radars, escalated to Apple support; replaced hardware (!) to finally see that it‘s temperature emergency code because I plugged in the LG 5k monitor left. <a href="https://t.co/BGuB4ySU9o">https://t.co/BGuB4ySU9o</a></p>&mdash; Peter Steinberger (@steipete) <a href="https://twitter.com/steipete/status/1253550223445708800?ref_src=twsrc%5Etfw">April 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The 16-inch MacBook doesn't seem to suffer from this temperature sensor misplacement and can drive the LG UltraFine without slowdown on both ends.
 All generations before do have this issue (tested with 2016 and later, purchased every generation.)

 The bad news: The LG can provide 87 watts of power, but the notebook comes with a 96 watt adaptor.
 This means that the battery is constantly compensating.
 Play StarCraft for 3 hours and your computer will shut off with a dead battery.
-Apple recommends to use a separate power adapter.
+[Apple recommends to use a separate power adapter](https://twitter.com/BesherMaleh/status/1206434150078656512).

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I just noticed this bit on the UltraFine&#39;s store page, must have been added recently <a href="https://t.co/n4NNjb4FnX">pic.twitter.com/n4NNjb4FnX</a></p>&mdash; Besher Al Maleh (@BesherMaleh) <a href="https://twitter.com/BesherMaleh/status/1206434150078656512?ref_src=twsrc%5Etfw">December 16, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+# Conclusion

+I am writing this story on the LG Display.
+My current setup works well

+Maybe this is all a year-long elaborated ploy to make my buy a [Pro Display XDR](https://www.apple.com/pro-display-xdr/).
+Maybe I am just a [bug magnet](https://twitter.com/steipete/status/1253979468164673536).

 [^1]: I managed [to get it working](https://www.reddit.com/r/hackintosh/comments/ae8d6c/is_it_possible_to_build_a_hackintosh_that/) with Gigabyte GC-Titan Ridge card on a Hackintosh.